Gut Health

 Green tea or green tea extract offers another fix for leaky gut.

 The tests revealed that everyone taking green tea extract experienced a health-promoting drop in blood sugar levels.
 The researchers also found that inflammation in the gut went down as evidenced by measuring proteins in their fecal samples that are linked to inflammation.
-And urinary tests also showed that leaky gut was reduced.4
+Urinary tests also showed that the leaky gut was reduced.4

 #6.
 Limit alcohol, don’t smoke for your gut’s sake